alecbw/Set-Up-Serverless-www.alec.fyi/README.md

 ```

 # Costs
 All the resources fit easily in the AWS Free Tier and should have no ongoing costs.
-You are only billed for # and length of Lambda invocations
+You are only billed for # and length of Lambda invocations.
+The Free Tier covers the first 1 million invocations / 111 compute-GB-hours per month, respectively.